 - U.S. Department of State: (2018) Facebook Live discussion on social inclusion for #LGBTI individuals hosted by the Bureau of Democracy, Human Rights & Labor

-- U.S. Equal Employment Opportunity Commission: Enforcement Protections for LGBT Workers
+- U.S. Equal Employment Opportunity Commission: The EEOC and Protections for LGBT Workers

 Consular Questions: For more information on consular issues for LGBTI students who are planning to apply for a student visa and their spouses or partners, please check the State Department’s Consular Affairs page on student visas.